SharinganKakashi04/-Anil_Thungesh-_recruitment23/Embedded.md

 ## Aurdunio basics:
-- watched a video in aurdunio basics
+- watched a video in aurdunio basics-
+- have tried many challenges with aurdino in tinkercad, and solved the PCB reversing one

+didnt watch many vids in this part